 In the dynamic world of healthcare, opportunities for nurses continue to expand.
-Graduate nursing degrees enable nurses to deepen their knowledge, hone their skills, and choose an advanced specialty.
-A masters of nursing degree (MSN) is a doorway for students to take on a role such as family nurse practitioner, nurse educator, nurse executive, nurse informaticist, and more.
+Graduate nursing degrees enable nurses to deepen their knowledge, hone their skills and choose an advanced specialty.
+A Master of Science in Nursing (MSN) opens the door for students to take on roles such as family nurse practitioner (FNP), nurse educator,nurse executive, psychiatric mental health nurse practitioner (PMHNP) and more.

-In this guide, we’ll answer the question, “What can you do with a masters in nursing?”.
-We’ll discuss how different MSN role specialties can lead to leadership and other advanced roles in your field.
-We’ll outline common MSN advanced degree and health science career paths, additional nurse practitioner programs and certifications that you can earn, and other resources for career advancement as one of the MSN nurses.
+We’ll answer, “What can you do with a master’s in nursing?”
+We’ll discuss how different MSN role specialties can lead to leadership and advanced roles in your field.
+We’ll outline what you can do with an MSN degree, additional nurse practitioner programs and certifications you can earn and other resources for career advancement as one of the MSN nurses.

-An MSN degree program with a role specialty such as Nurse Executive or Nurse Manager prepares budding managers with the skills they need to enact positive change in their organization.
-Demand is growing for nurse leaders: The U.S. Bureau of Labor Statistics predicts an 18 percent growth in available jobs for medical and health services managers between 2018 and 2028.
+Demand is growing for nurse leaders: The U.S. Bureau of Labor Statistics (BLS) predicts 29 percent growth in available jobs for medical and health services managers between 2023 and 2033.1

 - Chief nurse executive